 • Rely on adult children, often called the “Sandwich Generation,” for financial support

-With the help of an experienced Ohio elder law attorney, you can develop a long-term care plan that can help you access much needed public benefits for this needed assistance.
+With the help of an experienced Ohio elder law attorney, you can develop a long-term care plan to help you access public benefits for this needed assistance.

-Medicaid, unlike Medicare, is a qualification program to help you afford long-term care and not lose a lifetime of savings to meet long-term care needs.
-Unfortunately, many people will not qualify because their income and assets are “too high”, and they mistakenly believe they must pay for long-term care on their own.
-Now it is true that when the money runs out, they can qualify for Medicaid coverage, but it does not have to be that way.
-Your Ohio attorney can help you navigate your questions and find the answers you need.
-Very importantly, in fact, if you are fortunate enough to have a family caregiver you rely on as well, your elder law attorney can help you create a relationship together that allows you to get the services you need and provide financial compensation to the caregiver as well, in a way that does not penalize you for accessing needed future benefits.
+Medicaid, unlike Medicare, is a qualification program to help you afford care and not lose a lifetime of savings to meet your care needs.
+Unfortunately, many people will not qualify because their income and assets are “too high,” and they mistakenly believe they must pay for long-term care on their own.
+Now, it is true that when the money runs out, they can qualify for Medicaid coverage, but it does not have to be that way.
+Your Ohio attorney can help you navigate your questions and find your answers.
+In fact, if you are fortunate enough to have a family caregiver you rely on, your elder law attorney can help you create a relationship that allows you to get the services you need and provide financial compensation to the caregiver in a way that does not penalize you for accessing future needed benefits.

-With all this information what should you do?
-Begin your long-term care planning.
-There are ways to qualify for Medicaid earlier, but it does require careful planning.
-Our mission is to provide the most comprehensive probate, trust, medicaid, asset protection and elder care legal help in central Ohio.
-Our office can assist with the planning necessary to achieve the goals of our clients.
+Port Legal’s mission is to provide the most comprehensive probate, trust, Medicaid, asset protection, and elder care legal help in central Ohio.
+Our office can assist with the planning necessary to achieve our client’s goals.
 While it may feel like an uncomfortable topic to broach, in the long run, helping loved ones plan for the future is critical.
-Elder care attorneys can help families navigate specialized areas of the law, including matters of long term care, social security, and health care directives, so loved ones get what they need no matter where they are in the continuum of care.
-We encourage you to contact us and schedule a meeting.
+Elder care attorneys can help families navigate specialized areas of the law, including matters of long-term care, social security, and health care directives, so loved ones get what they need no matter where they are in the continuum of care.